RajithaAtGit/api-automation-portfolio/README.md

 This will execute all tests defined in the TestNG suite and generate reports in both the default and custom locations.

+## Programming Principles and Design Patterns

+This framework follows several key programming principles and design patterns to ensure maintainability, extensibility, and robustness:

+### Design Patterns

+#### Creational Patterns
+- **Singleton Pattern**: Used in ConfigManager and AuthenticationManager to ensure a single instance throughout the application lifecycle.
+- **Factory Method Pattern**: Implemented in ConfigManager for creating environment configurations and in AuthenticationManager for creating authentication strategies.
+- **Builder Pattern**: Used in request construction to create complex API requests with a fluent interface.

+#### Structural Patterns
+- **Adapter Pattern**: Used to adapt external APIs to the framework's internal interfaces.
+- **Facade Pattern**: Provides simplified interfaces to complex subsystems like reporting and authentication.
+- **Proxy Pattern**: Implemented for logging and caching mechanisms.

+#### Behavioral Patterns
+- **Strategy Pattern**: Core to the authentication system, allowing different authentication methods to be interchanged.
+- **Observer Pattern**: Used in the reporting system to notify listeners of test events.
+- **Template Method Pattern**: Implemented in base test classes to define the skeleton of test execution.
+- **Chain of Responsibility**: Used in request/response handling to process requests through multiple handlers.

+### Programming Principles

+- **SOLID Principles**:
+  - **Single Responsibility**: Each class has a single responsibility (e.g., ConfigManager manages only configuration).
+  - **Open/Closed**: Classes are open for extension but closed for modification (e.g., authentication strategies).
+  - **Liskov Substitution**: Subtypes can be substituted for their base types without altering program correctness.
+  - **Interface Segregation**: Clients are not forced to depend on interfaces they don't use.
+  - **Dependency Inversion**: High-level modules depend on abstractions, not concrete implementations.

+- **DRY (Don't Repeat Yourself)**: Common functionality is extracted into reusable methods and classes.
+- **KISS (Keep It Simple, Stupid)**: Complex operations are broken down into simpler, more manageable components.
+- **Encapsulation**: Implementation details are hidden behind well-defined interfaces.
+- **Composition over Inheritance**: Favoring object composition over class inheritance for more flexible designs.
+- **Fail-Fast**: Errors are detected and reported as soon as possible in the development cycle.

+These principles and patterns contribute to a framework that is maintainable, extensible, and robust, making it easier to add new features and adapt to changing requirements.

 ## License

 This project is licensed under a Proprietary and Confidential license - see the [LICENSE](LICENSE) file for details.